Bayesian framework to infer the Hubble constant from the cross-correlation of individual gravitational wave events with galaxies: Results

 \section{Results}

-We apply our method as mentioned in Sec.~\ref{sec:method} to $3$ different mock GW catalogs for $3$ different choices of $\theta_{\rm max} = \left\{0.01, 0.02, 0.03\right\}$ radian to study the statistical robustness.
+We apply our method as mentioned in Sec.~\ref{sec:method} to three different mock GW catalogs for three different choices of $\theta_{\rm max} = \left\{0.01, 0.02, 0.03\right\}$ radian to study the statistical robustness.
 The GW catalogs are random realizations of the same population, as discussed in Sec.~\ref{sec:simulation}.
-Each GW catalog consists of $250$ simulated GW events that are detected with a network SNR $\rho_{\rm net} \geq 12$ in the three LIGO-Virgo detectors, with O4 design sensitivity~\cite{KAGRA:2013rdx}.
-We also study $H_{0}$ posteriors for $2$ subsets of $150$ and $200$ GW events from those $3$ sets of $250$ detected GW events.
+Each GW catalog consists of $250$ simulated GW events that are detected with a network signal-to-noise ratio (SNR) $\rho_{\rm net} \geq 12$ in the three LIGO-Virgo detectors, with O4 design sensitivity~\cite{KAGRA:2013rdx}.
+We also study $H_{0}$ posteriors for two subsets of $150$ and $200$ GW events from those three sets of $250$ detected GW events.
 The threshold on network SNR in this work is chosen based on the earlier LVK cosmology papers~\cite{LIGOScientific:2019zcs, LIGOScientific:2021aug}.
 Sources with low network SNR would not contribute significantly to the improvement in the inference of the Hubble constant due to the poor sky localization and larger uncertainty in distance measurement.
-Fig.~\ref{fig:H0_snr12} shows the $H_{0}$ posteriors for $3$ different sets of GW events with varying numbers of detected events.
+Figure~\ref{fig:H0_snr12} shows the $H_{0}$ posteriors for three different sets of GW events with varying numbers of detected events.
 Each row of Fig.~\ref{fig:H0_snr12} corresponds to a particular value of $\theta_{\rm max}$, mentioned in the right of the figure for different numbers of GW events.
 The columns of Fig.~\ref{fig:H0_snr12} correspond to $H_{0}$ posteriors for a fixed number of GW events, mentioned at the top of that panel, with varying $\theta_{\rm max}$.
 The black vertical dashed lines correspond to the injected value of $H_{0}=67.77~\kmsMpc$ in Fig.~\ref{fig:H0_snr12}.

-We also summarize the uncertainty corresponding to $90\%$ highest density interval in constraining $H_{0}$ in Fig.~\ref{fig:H0error_compare} for different number of detected GW events.
+We also summarize the uncertainty corresponding to $90\%$ highest density interval in constraining $H_{0}$ in Fig.~\ref{fig:H0error_compare} for a different number of detected GW events.
 The different panels correspond to varying numbers of detected events $N_{\rm GW}$.
-In each panel, the error bar of $H_{0}$ uncertainty for $3$ different sets are depicted with $3$ different colors.
+In each panel, the error bar of $H_{0}$ uncertainty for three different sets is depicted with three different colors.
 Set $1$ and $3$ have offsets of $-0.001$ and $0.001$ radian, respectively, corresponding to the true $\theta_{\rm max}$ for clarity in the representation.
 In Fig.~\ref{fig:H0error_compare}, the black horizontal dashed lines represent the injected value of $H_{0}=67.77~\kmsMpc$.